Prompting-based Temporal Domain Generalization: Related Work

-Domain generalization (DG) methods build upon the insights from domain adaptation (DA) and aim to enhance the generalization capability of models across unseen (target) domains, where the data distribution may differ significantly from the source domain.
-These methods are crucial when adaptation approaches, like domain adaptation (DA), are not feasible due to unavailable target domain data or other possible limitations in adapting the base model.
-DG techniques encompass a range of strategies, as outlined in ~\cite{wang2021generalizing}.
-DG methods can be categorized into three groups based on their focus.
-First, data manipulation methods, which include data augmentation by manipulating input data through domain randomization~\cite{yue2019domain,prakash2019structured}, adversarial data augmentation~\cite{shankar2018generalizing,volpi2018generalizing,nazari2020domain,khirodkar2019domain} and data generation~\cite{qiao2020learning,liu2018unified,zhao2020learning,garg2020learn}.
-Second, representation learning by either applying domain-invariant representation learning techniques ~\cite{deshmukh2019generalization,qi2021unsupervised,fan2021adversarially,mitrovic2021representation} or feature disentanglement techniques~\cite{hu2021domain,triantafillou2021learning,nam2021reducing,sun2021recovering} to improve generalization.
-Third, learning strategy methods exploit various learning strategies like ensemble learning~\cite{wu2021collaborative,dubey2021adaptive}, meta-learning~\cite{kim2021self,wang2020meta}, and gradient operations~\cite{tian2021neuron,rame2021fishr} to enhance the overall generalization capability.
+Domain generalization (DG) methods build upon the insights from domain adaptation and aim to enhance the generalization capability of models across \emph{unseen} target domains, where the data distribution may differ significantly from the source domain.
+DG techniques encompass a range of strategies, as outlined in~\cite{wang2021generalizing}.
+DG methods can be categorized into three groups based on their focus: first, data manipulation methods, which include data augmentation by manipulating input data through domain randomization~\cite{yue2019domain,prakash2019structured}, adversarial data augmentation~\cite{shankar2018generalizing,volpi2018generalizing,nazari2020domain,khirodkar2019domain} and data generation~\cite{qiao2020learning,liu2018unified,zhao2020learning,garg2020learn}; second, representation learning by either applying domain-invariant representation learning techniques~\cite{qi2021unsupervised,fan2021adversarially,mitrovic2021representation} or feature disentanglement techniques~\cite{hu2021domain,triantafillou2021learning,nam2021reducing,sun2021recovering} to improve generalization; third, learning strategy methods that exploit various strategies such as ensemble learning~\cite{wu2021collaborative,dubey2021adaptive}, meta-learning~\cite{kim2021self,wang2020meta}, and gradient operations~\cite{tian2021neuron,rame2021fishr} to enhance the overall generalization capability.